-Implementing Strategies for Regional Transitions to Low-Emissions Rural Development in Indonesia, Peru, Mexico, Colombia, and Kenya
+Implementing Strategies for Regional Transitions to Low-Emissions Rural Development in Indonesia, Peru, Mexico, Colombia and Kenya

 Objective and activities

 The target regions of this project cover highly biodiverse tropical forest ecosystems.
 The project aims to support the transition to low-emission rural development (LED-R) in Indonesia (Central Kalimantan and one additional province), Peru (combined 5 states in the Governors’ Climate and Forest Task Force, and Pachitea watershed), Mexico (Chiapas state), Colombia (Caquetá and Guaviare municipalities) and Kenya (Mau Forest watershed).
 It is implemented by Earth Innovation Institute (EII) together with local NGOs of the Sustainable Tropics Alliance.
-The project will work to harmonize domestic policies and sustainable supply chain initiatives at jurisdictional level with focus on broadly-shared territory-wide performance milestones, incentive systems, and monitoring systems to track progress as well as governance structures involving national and subnational governments, agribusiness, smallholders, Indigenous groups and civil society.
-The project will provide co-benefits for biodiversity.
+The project works to harmonize domestic policies and sustainable supply chain initiatives at jurisdictional level with focus on broadly-shared territory-wide performance milestones, incentive systems, and monitoring systems to track progress as well as governance structures involving national and subnational governments, agribusiness, smallholders, Indigenous groups and civil society.
+The project provides co-benefits for biodiversity.